Openframe is an open source platform for artists, curators and art enthusiasts to share, discover and display digital art.

 Openframe is free.
 Anyone can set up a frame using an HDMI display and a Raspberry Pi.

 Openframe is a collaborative, on-going project.
 The platform consists of an API, a web app, and software for the RPi that currently supports images, video, web-based artwork, and shaders.
 Our goal is to create a system that is accessible and extensible, allowing artists to easily add support for new digital formats.

 Write an extension that supports your artwork, whatever it may be.

 Contact us at email@example.com.
-We'd like to learn more about how curators and galleries can contribute to this project.
+We'd like to learn more about how Openframe can work for you.